 Relationship of DRC to the Institution

 The Administrative Core carries out financial monitoring of the DRC, on a day-to-day, basis.
 Although the University has a centralized Grants and Contract Administration Office, the scope of the DRC grant requires continual monitoring of purchases and salary commitments on an ongoing basis within the Center administration for effective utilization of Center funds.
-It is essential that the Director and appropriate personnel receive accurate accounting of expenditures on a monthly basis, since there is no built-in mechanism to make up for cost overruns that might otherwise occur without a timely financial analysis of the DRC's fiscal activity.
-The DRC Administrative Core will, however, maintain a close working relationship with the Grants and Contract Office of the School of Medicine to facilitate fiscal management.
+The Directors and appropriate personnel receive accurate accounting of expenditures on a monthly basis.
+The DRC Administrative Core maintains a working relationship with the Grants and Contract Office of the School of Medicine to facilitate fiscal management.

-The Administrative Core will also be responsible for monitoring all budgets of the Cores and Pilot Projects to assess whether there is budgetary overlap with users of the facilities.
-Financial administrative assistance is provided by the Department of Medicine as well as by the Section of Immunobiology, the Department of Pediatrics, and the Department of Cell Biology.
+The Administrative Core will monitors the budgets of the Cores and Pilot and Feasibility Projects.
+The funds for the latter are sent to the applicants primary department and managed there.
 Budget recommendations will be given to individual PIs concerning provisions for supplies and animals, not available from the Core budget, and where the Core provides personnel and supplies, guidance is given to assure that there is no duplication in individual extramural or intramural grants.